sagemath/sage/src/doc/en/reference/references/index.rst

                     "Lilliput-AE: a New Lightweight Tweakable BlockCipher for Authenticated Encryption with AssociatedData" https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/round-1/spec-doc/LILLIPUT-AE-spec.pdf

 ..
-[ABCMT2019] \V. Arul, A. J. Best, E. Costa, R. Magner, and N. Triantafillou, *Computing zeta functions of cyclic covers in large characteristic,* The Open Book Series, vol. 2, no. 1, pp. 37–53, Jan.
+[ABCMT2019] \V. Arul, A. J. Best, E. Costa, R. Magner, and N. Triantafillou, *Computing zeta functions of cyclic covers in large characteristic*, The Open Book Series, vol. 2, no. 1, pp. 37–53, Jan.
 2019.

 ..
 [ABZ2007] \R. Aharoni and E. Berger and R. Ziv.
              *Independent systems of representatives in weighted graphs*.